What Is OxyContin®?

 Individuals finding themselves becoming tolerant to Oxycontin typically begin to feel like their dose is no longer offering them the same feeling.
 The doctor may have been prescribed 10mg or 20mg to the patient, and after months of taking the medication, they take more.
 1 pill becomes 2, which becomes 3, and so on.
 Since the effects of the medication are now seeming less effective, they will end up taking a higher dosage or more pills.

 Similar to an Oxycontin tolerance, a dependence often includes an individual taking a higher number of pills to feel “normal.”
 Unlike a tolerance, there are withdrawal symptoms.
 The individual taking OxyContin for months, for example, has become used to the effects of the medication.
-They may, at this point, be using the pills for other reasons unrelated to their prescribed purpose, such as endorphins or the “high.”
+They may, at this point, be using the pills for other reasons unrelated to their prescribed purpose, such as endorphins or the “high,” which may be a sign of a developing addiction.

 Once patients stop taking the drug, they endure uncomfortable symptoms of withdrawal, which, unfortunately, cause some to continue abusing OxyContin.
 Withdrawal symptoms are worse if people stop taking OxyContin suddenly.
 Going “cold turkey” shocks the system and doesn’t allow the body and mind to process being without the drug.
 Symptoms of OxyContin withdrawal occur within 6 to 30 hours, and include: